-Understanding IP Strategy
+National IP Strategy Law Firm

 All businesses have intellectual property (IP), whether they know it or not.
-Be it a brand, an invention or website content, IP is an intangible asset that, when properly protected, can enhance the overall value of a business.
-By the same token, using IP assets of others (no matter how innocent or unwitting that use might be) can threaten the business with liability for unanticipated costs.
+Be it a brand, an invention, or website content, IP is an intangible asset that, when properly protected, can enhance the overall value of a business.
+By the same token, using the IP assets of others (no matter how innocent or unwitting that use might be) can threaten the business with liability for unanticipated costs.
 Establishing and implementing a sound IP strategy is critical for any company, especially innovative companies.

 How to Develop an IP Strategy